 An IP code is assigned to each defibrillator.
 This code, also known as the “International Security Rating” or “Ingress Protection Rating,” classifies the standard of protection provided by an electrical device or machine (such as a defibrillator) against dust and liquid.
-For example, when buying an outdoors AED, look for one with a higher IP rating and a waterproof Pelican Case.
+For example, when buying an outdoor AED, look for one with a higher IP rating and a waterproof Pelican Case.

-Size does not matter if you bolt an automated external defibrillator, AED cabinet to the wall and forget about it until compliance management software sends you a maintenance alert.
+Size does not matter if you bolt an automated external defibrillator, or AED cabinet to the wall and forget about it until compliance management software sends you a maintenance alert.
 If an automated external defibrillator is going to accompany an individual everywhere they go, the person is going to want to look for something light and portable, like the Philips HeartStart OnSite AED.

 If you are looking at an implantable cardioverter-defibrillator or ICD, you want to find something small and compact as it is implanted in your body under the skin and muscle.

 Escalating and non-escalating procedures are used by automated external defibrillators to administer an electrical shock.
-Both styles are available from various defibrillator manufactures.
+Both styles are available from various defibrillator manufacturers.
 Individuals need to determine which defibrillator types are best for them.

-Some medical professionals believe that defibrillation can be accomplished with a continuous flow of low energy output or electrical activity.
+Some medical professionals believe that defibrillation can be accomplished with a continuous flow of low-energy output or electrical activity.
 Other doctors believe that an automated external defibrillator, AED device with escalating electrical energy levels is needed to shock patients who do not respond to the first or second shock to the heart.

 Different types of defibrillators offer various levels of electrical activity and shocks.
 The highest level of available energy is 360 joules, which is a beneficial factor to look for when choosing your defibrillator and its’ shock ability, as you want the option of higher energy currents to prevent sudden death.
 Related research shows that 360 joules improve the chances of shock success.
 However, there are defibrillators that only deliver a shock of between 150 to 200 joules.